kryoton98/Discord-Problems-BOT/README.md

 1. Curators create puzzles and add them to the database.
 2. At 12:00 PM IST, the bot selects the oldest unopened puzzle and posts it to the configured channel.
 3. The puzzle is marked active for 24 hours; players can submit answers during this window.
-4. After 24 hours, the puzzle closes automatically.[file:345]
+4. After 24 hours, the puzzle closes automatically.

 ### Answer format